maelh/radio-frequency-prototype-boards/equipment/NanoVNA-Usage.md

   - After a firmware update, several config settings might have been changed or reset to defaults (e.g., the Si5351 mode is the default, which is only valid for older NanoVNAs).
 This will result in excessive artifacts/unsteadiness in the graphs.
 To solve this issue, see the menu entry `CONFIG>EXPERT SETTINGS>MORE>MODE` and select the right model.

 - Adjust `threshold` if you see spurs around or below 300MHz
   - Officially the clock generator chips/frequency synthesizer chips are only specified up to 200MHz, but often work up to 300MHz.
 In case they do not, the threshold has to be adjusted until spurs are reduced.
-See menu entry `CONFIG>EXPERT SETTINGS>THRESHOLD` and experiment with the value.
+See the menu entry `CONFIG>EXPERT SETTINGS>THRESHOLD` and experiment with the value.
 - Adjust `IF bandwidth` when you see unsteady graphs
   - Firmware updates can change the IF bandwidth from 1000Hz to 4000Hz, which can cause less accuracy/unsteady graphs.
-See menu entry `DISPLAY>IF BANDWIDTH` to change the value back to 1000Hz.
+See the menu entry `DISPLAY>IF BANDWIDTH` to change the value back to 1000Hz.
 - Increase `sweep points` for improved accuracy
   - More sweep points will increase the resolution of your graphs, since more samples are taken, i.e., the steps between two sampled frequencies are smaller.
-See menu entry `STIMULUS>SWEEP POINTS`.
+See the menu entry `STIMULUS>SWEEP POINTS`.
 It will also slow down the refresh rate of the screen, so it's a tradeoff.

 ## Measuring